da2el-ai/D2-nodes-ComfyUI/docs/en/index.md

 ## :blossom: Changelog

+**2024.12.18**

+- `D2 Grid Image`: Added the ability to specify the grid image output trigger by the number of images

 **2024.12.16**

 - `D2 XY String To Plot`: Added new node
-- `D2 Grid Image`: Added support for line breaks in labels
+- `D2 XY Grid Image`: Added support for line breaks in labels
-- `D2 Grid Image`: Added option to toggle label output
+- `D2 XY Grid Image`: Added option to toggle label output
 - `D2 XY Prompt SR`: Added support for text containing line breaks
 - `D2 XY Plot Easy`: Modified to record random values in `x/y_annotation` when `-1` is specified for seed